Student Expression

 Can my school stop me from expressing my opinion because they don’t like it?

 NO. Schools officials can’t censor you just because they don’t agree with your point of view.
+This is referred to as viewpoint discrimination.

 Can my school restrict the type of language I use to express myself?